dehre/esp32-envi-sensor/README.md

 - `tt_update_lcd_ring_buffer`: waits for `binqueue_ble` to hold new data, gets it, writes it to the ring-buffers `ringbuf_lcd_temperature` and `ringbuf_lcd_humidity`, and signals `binsemaphore_lcd_render`

-- `lcd_switch_isr_handler`: waits from a falling edge, debounces the button, select the next view to be displayed, and signals the binary semaphore `binsemaphore_lcd_render`; this is actually an interrupt handler, not a task
+- `button_isr_handler`: waits from a falling edge, debounces the button, select the next view to be displayed, and signals the binary semaphore `binsemaphore_lcd_render`; this is actually an interrupt handler, not a task

 - `tt_render_lcd_view`: waits for `binsemaphore_lcd_render`, and re-renders the appropriate view on the lcd